Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/importedvendors/readme.md

-## Title: CulturalVendors
+## Title: ImportedVendors

 MODULE ID: CulturalVendors

 ### Description:

-Overrides the random snack/drink spawners to be vendors selling food/drinks from a random somewhat species related group
+Adds random, imported food and drink vendors to the pool of snack vendors that can spawn across the maps

 ### TG Proc Changes: